-Board games have long been a part of family fun by bringing every member of the family into an entertaining but challenging contest.
-The various types of board games vary greatly, which can be exciting if you like to experiment with different kinds of strategy.
-However, if you prefer a certain type of board game and are not interested in trying something different, then you can also seek out board games in that same category.
+Board games, long a part of family fun, bring every member of the family into an entertaining but challenging contest.
+There are many types of board games, which makes it exciting if you like to experiment with different kinds of strategies.
+However, if you prefer a certain type of board game and aren’t interested in trying something different, you can find board games in that same category.

-The best board games for you, your family, and your friends are ones that encourage fun, competition, teamwork and that also pose a challenge.
-Keep in mind, though, that everyone will have their own board game preferences, so what is challenging to one person may not be to another person.
-Be sure to choose the best board game for the entire group, so everyone is in on the enjoyment.
-Take a look below at some of the best board games on the market in a variety of categories to find one that will make your game night a success.
+The best board games for you, your family, and your friends are those that not only encourage fun, competition, and teamwork but also pose a challenge.
+Keep in mind, though, that everyone has their own board game preferences, so what’s challenging to one person may not be to someone else.
+Choose the best board game for the entire group so everyone can be in on the fun.
+Take a look at this list of some of the best board games on the market in a variety of categories to find one that will make your game night a success.

-- BEST ROLL-AND-MOVE: The Game of Life Board Game
+- BEST FOR FAMILIES: Hasbro The Game of Life Board Game

 - BEST WAR GAME: Days of Wonder Memoir ’44

 Types of Best Board Games

 You can find good board games that involve different types of game play, including abstract, area control, campaign/legacy, engine builder, hidden traitor, roll and move, roll and write, storytelling, and war.

 Abstract board games, which involve straightforward game play, are typically player versus player.
 These interesting board games rely on skill over luck, meaning the game can’t be won with a lucky dice roll.
 Both chess and checkers fall into this category.
 Players must use simple strategy and skill to make their moves.

 This type of board game usually doesn’t have a theme.
 Instead, abstract board games have a simple set of rules that direct players to compete in an increasingly complex challenge against each other.
 Go and Connect Four are two examples of this game genre.